Taolu… Sanda… What’s it?

 Taolu refers to the set routine (form) practice component of wushu.
 Taolu routines comprise of a continuously connected set of pre-determined techniques, choreographed according to certain principles and philosophies which incorporate techniques and stylistic principles of attack and defense.

-These include hand techniques, leg techniques, jumps, sweeps, stances and footwork, throwing and wrestling, seizing, and balances.
+These include hand techniques, leg techniques, jumps, sweeps, stances, footwork and balances.

 Sanda is a modern unarmed combat sport which developed from traditional wushu techniques and primarily makes use of punching, kicking, throwing, wrestling and defensive techniques.